Genie Chuo

 Genie Chuo (卓文萱 (Zhuó Wénxuān); born 20 January 1986) is a Taiwanese singer, actress and television host.

 Life and career

 Chuo won several karaoke competitions when she was a first year in the Taipei County Fuho Junior High School.
+Chuo was scouted during one of the competitions and became a stand-in singer for Supachaya "Bell" Lattisophonkul of China Dolls for their first Chinese album, in which the producer stated that Chuo's vocals was used to correct Bell's weak enunciation of Chinese words.
 After a number of lessons and training for singing, she debuted as a singer.

 She attended Hua Kang Art School where she briefly dated Alien Huang during her first year.
 After graduating from high school, she continued recording, and has been active in television series in Taiwan including the 2007 drama, Romantic Princess and 2006 Taiwanese movie, Do Over (一年之初).

 In 2010, Chuo sang the theme song for the theatrical drama Summer Snow directed by Golden Horse Awards winner Lee Hsing (李行).
 The EP was released on 30 July 2010 with proceeds going to the Red Cross.